-In the event of a member of permanent or temporary staff, volunteer or contractor being dismissed or removed due to safeguarding concerns or they would have been had they not resigned, the school will fulfil its legal duty to make a referral to the Disclosure and Barring Service (DBS).
+In the event of a member of permanent or temporary staff, volunteer or contractor being dismissed or removed due to safeguarding concerns or they would have been had they not resigned, LAMP will fulfil its legal duty to make a referral to the Disclosure and Barring Service (DBS).
 Failure to refer when the criteria are met is a criminal offence.

-Furthermore, where a permanent or temporary teacher is dismissed or the school ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, the school must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).
+Furthermore, where a permanent or temporary teacher is dismissed or LAMP ceases to use the services of a teacher because of serious misconduct or might have dismissed them or ceased to use their services had they not left first, LAMP must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).

-17. Managing 'low level concerns' about staff conduct (including supply staff, volunteers and contractors)
+18. Managing 'low level concerns' about staff conduct (including supply staff, volunteers and contractors)

-Upon receipt of an allegation or concern about a member of staff's conduct that is in breach of the staff behaviour (code of conduct) policy but may not meet the harm test as above (defined in Keeping Children Safe in Education 2022 as a 'low level concern'), the headteacher will have a decision to make about an appropriate and proportionate response in order to maintain the school as a safe environment for pupils/students to learn and staff to work in.
+Upon receipt of an allegation or concern about a member of staff's conduct that is in breach of the staff behaviour (code of conduct) policy but may not meet the harm test as above (defined in Keeping Children Safe in Education 2024 as a 'low level concern'), the directors will have a decision to make about an appropriate and proportionate response in order to maintain LAMP as a safe environment for students/students to learn and staff to work in.

-In the event that the headteacher are not certain whether or not the allegation/concern meets the harm test, they will always contact the LADO for advice.
+In the event that the directors are not certain whether or not the allegation/concern meets the harm test, they will always contact the LADO for advice.